Q: Our baby arrived ahead of schedule and we feel completely unprepared right now - what do we need?!

 Other items to acquire or not acquire are as follows:

 Pump.
 You don’t need to start pumping unless a lactation consultant advises you to pump after feeding in order to increase your milk supply.
 If that happens you’ll need your pump ready to go.
 The Spectra S2 is the choice of most new moms - it’s the most efficient and comfortable pump out there.
-If you didn’t choose this one through your health insurance, good news is it retails for about $130.
 For breastfeeding it’s not essential to have a support pillow, but many moms feel that it helps with positioning.
 Brand of choice is the “Brest Friend” for its flat supportive surface that let’s baby rest in the ideal position for aligning with breastfeeding.
 I also recommend a low stool to raise mom’s feet - just helps with ideal body positioning.
-Very helpful to have a Haakaa or similar soft silicone no parts pump.
+Very helpful to have a Haakaa or similar soft silicone no-parts pump.
 You can attach the Haakaa to the breast you're not feeding on and the extra milk will pour into it.
 This can be used later to supplement your baby or for another person to practice feeding.

 A place to “park” your baby.
 They can’t always be in your arms and you don’t always want them snoozing in the bedroom or wherever your bassinet is.
 So a Snuggle Me and/or Dock-a-tot are excellent places to put your baby down while she’s in your sightlines.
 Further, the Dock-a-tot helps babies sleep soundly because it creates that feeling of being touched on all sides, as though they are being held.
 Many parents put the Dock-a-tot IN the crib to help baby sleep better even though the warning label states not intended for overnight use.